peter0617ku/AOS_HW2_Linux-Socket-File-Management/README.md

 AOS HW2

 # Compile
-Put all programs, header files and makefile in the same directory.
+Put all programs, header files, and makefile in the same directory.